Jasonxu5/Courseling/README.md

     1. Download and install the Anaconda version for Python 3.7
     2. Open a terminal and run `conda create -n Counseling python=3.7`
     3. Activate the environment using `conda activate Courseling`
-    4. Install package for cmake with `conda install cmake`
 4. Run command `pip install -r requirements.txt` which will install all the required Python modules
 5. Next, make sure you have npm installed (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 6. Navigate to the `client` folder and then run the command `npm run build`